An employee is someone who performs work under a contract of employment.

 A common example of this is an allegation of a breach of contract.

-The South Australian Employment Court may make a number of different orders if they find a breach of contract, including: an order of specific performance, granting an injunction, or awarding damages [s 10 (2)-(5)].
+The South Australian Employment Tribunal may make a number of different orders if they find a breach of contract, including: an order of specific performance, granting an injunction, or awarding damages [s 10 (2)-(5)].

 The employee must take all reasonable steps to carry out what has been promised under the contract of employment.
 Sometimes this is described as the duty to obey the lawful and reasonable orders of the employer, which usually means getting on with the work when there is work to be done and fitting in, as far as is reasonable, with the employer's scheme of operation.